ROTOCON Frequently Asked Questions

 What is a ROTOCON?

 A ROTOCON is a proprietary and exclusive design of slip ring designed, engineered, and manufactured by Meridian Laboratory to provide industry-leading solutions for all rotary electrical connector needs.
-Unlike conventional brushed slip rings which rely on metal on metal contacts and are limited by RPM, electrically noise, and require adjustment and maintenance for proper operation – all ROTOCONs are brushless, functioning through a molecularly bonded viscous metal film which remains unaffected by speed, provides clean and noise-free electrical signals, and requires zero maintenance.
+Unlike conventional brushed slip rings which rely on metal on metal contacts and are limited by RPM, electrically noisy, and require adjustment and maintenance for proper operation – all ROTOCONs are brushless, functioning through a molecularly bonded viscous metal film which remains unaffected by speed, provides clean and noise-free electrical signals, and requires zero maintenance.

 How good is the signal quality of ROTOCON slip rings?